 Perhaps the first mistake most client-facing professionals can make in regards to customer service is to passively listen.
 It’s not uncommon for event attendees to keep their experiences – good and bad – entirely to themselves or a close network.

 When an attendee’s experience has prompted them to step out of that comfort zone and address it directly to your team, the best tool you can implement is active listening.
-Active listening requires a dedicated effort, but it is the best way to truly understand the registrant’s experience.
+Active listening requires a dedicated effort, but it is the best way to truly understand the guest’s experience.

 Empathize to Understand